-/68/ In the Merger U-1, Exelon is seeking authorization for Genco to provide services to AmerGen related to, among other things, nuclear operations.
+/61/ In the Merger U-1, Exelon is seeking authorization for Genco to provide services to AmerGen related to, among other things, nuclear operations.
 One of the primary economies and benefits of combining all generating operations in Genco is the ability to adopt best practices and otherwise improve the operations of nuclear stations while enhancing safety.
-While Genco is a "publicutility company" under the Act, it is not a traditional rate regulated utility and has no retail customers.
-All Genco's sales, including those to ComEd and PECO are subject to FERC jurisdiction.
-Accordingly, to the extent necessary Genco seeks a waiver of the requirement of Rule 53 that would limit the number of its employees who can render services to EWGs and FUCOs.
+While Genco is a "public-utility company" under the Act, it is not a traditional rate regulated utility and has no retail customers.
+All Genco's sales, including those to ComEd and PECO are subject to FERC

-public utility" for purposes of Rule 53, it is not subject to State rate regulation.
+As noted in the Merger U-1, Genco will seek authority to render certain services to EWGs and FUCOs, especially relating to nuclear operations.
+While Genco is a "domestic public utility" for purposes of Rule 53, it is not subject to State rate regulation.
 Further, while it will sell power to ComEd and PECO, the rate payers of those companies are fully protected by existing rate freezes and caps and the ability to choose their energy supplier directly.
 Thus ComEd and PECO ratepayers are not captive to the charges of Genco.
 Consequently, there is no reason that ComEd and PECO ratepayers need to be "protected" from the diversion of Genco employees time and attention to the activities of EWGs and FUCOs.
 Consequently, Exelon requests that the limit on use of Genco employees in connection with EWGs and FUCOs not apply.